foundersandcoders/coursebook/learning-outcomes.md

 ## Design

+### Responsive design

 - [ ] **We can make our website display well on screens of different sizes**
-- [ ] We can use CSS Grid to apply responsive layouts to our website
 - [ ] We can use CSS media queries to change the layout on different devices/viewports
 - [ ] We can design mobile-first to ensure mobile users have a great experience on our site

+---

+### Grid layout

+- [ ] **We can use CSS Grid to apply responsive layouts to our website**
+- [ ] We can use an 8pt grid to create a consistent layout for our web pages
+- [ ] We can use Design Grid Overlay to examine different layouts in the browser